 I'm a knowledgeable system administrator for Linux systems.
 I've been diligently running web servers, mail systems and various minor services for years.

-You can sometimes find me on various Linux/software conventions.
+You can sometimes find me on various software conventions.

-You can expect me to pick up any additional languages in a reasonable amount of time.
+You can expect me to pick up any additional languages in a reasonably quickly.

 Along with those languages, I use a bunch of tools to accomplish different tasks.
 My favorite tools in no particular order: git, vim, valgrind, gdb, ansible, cmake, ssh, qtcreator

-I'm also familiar with some of the popular libraries and frameworks in every language's ecosystem such as Boost, Qt, Django, Flask, Bootstrap, jQuery, AngularJS, React/Redux.
+I'm also familiar with some of the popular libraries and frameworks in every language's ecosystem such as Boost, Qt, Django, Flask, Bootstrap, jQuery, AngularJS, React/Redux, Rocket, Diesel.

 I have experience with high-performance computing using distributed memory (using MPI) and shared memory (using pthreads) as well as intermediate-level server operation.

 Due to my activity in past projects, I have a firm understanding of how a Linux userland fits together at every level.
-I've assembled my own Linux distribution.
+I've made my own Linux distribution.